 'A Memoir of Survival in Cleveland'

-In a tragic twist, Berry's mother died in before ever getting to reunite with her daughter.
+Berry's mother died before ever getting to reunite with her daughter.
 Shortly before her death in 2006, she was told by psychic Sylvia Browne on the Montell Williams show that Berry was dead.

-Browne declared they would never see each other again, and when she returned home, Berry's mother told the Cleveland Plain Dealer that she was devastated by the psychic's prediction and had 98 percent confidence in its truth, but had some faith.
+Browne declared they would never see each other again, and when she returned home, Berry's mother told the Cleveland Plain Dealer that she was devastated by the psychic's prediction with 98 percent confidence in its truth.

 "I still don't want to believe it.
 I want to have hope but, after a year and a half, what else is there?"

 As the women began living their new lives following the escape, it was several weeks before any of them spoke publicly.
-They broke their silence July 9 in a YouTube video in which all three women thanked the community.
+They broke their silence July 9 in a YouTube video as all three women thanked the community.

 “First and foremost, I want everyone to know how happy I am to be home with my family and my friends," Berry said.
 "It has been unbelievable.
 I want to thank everyone who has helped me and my family through this entire ordeal.
 Everyone who has been there to support us has been a blessing to have such an outpouring of love and kindness.
 I’m getting stronger each day and having my privacy has helped immensely.
 I ask that everyone continues to respect our privacy and give us time to have a normal life.”